Termite Control, Construction/Repairs, Rot Damage Repairs - Pest Control License # PR 938 | Contractor State License # 629345

 How to Spot Subterranean Termite Activity

-To travel between their underground nests and wooden structures, subterranean termites build distinctive passageways called “mud tubes” or “mud tunnels.”
+To travel between their underground nests and wooden structures (in most cases, your home), subterranean termites build distinctive passageways called “mud tubes” or “mud tunnels.”
 These narrow, pencil-thin tubes act as vital conduits between their nest and their food source, facilitating a steady flow of workers to and from the wood they consume.

 If you find small white insects inside, it’s pretty much a sure sign of infestation.

-Watch for winged insects, as they may signal a subterranean termite swarm and nearby infestation.
+Watch for winged insects or piles of wings, as they may signal a subterranean termite swarm and nearby infestation.

 Workers are small and white, with rounded, bulb-like bodies that might resemble “white ants.”
 However, a closer look reveals that termite workers have more tube-like, unsegmented bodies, unlike ants, which have clearly segmented bodies.